Nuclear program of Iran: Secret expansion and weaponization efforts (1990s–2002)

 Throughout the 1990s, Iranian entities also received steady assistance from foreign sources.
-Some Russian and Chinese companies provided Iran with expertise and equipment for its nuclear projects.
+Some Russian and Chinese companies provided Iran with expertise and equipment for its nuclear program.
 For example, Chinese technicians conducted uranium exploration in Iran and allegedly supplied blueprints that aided Iran's construction of the Isfahan conversion facility.
-Iran's scientists also gained know-how from Pakistan's secret network and from academic exchanges abroad.
+Iranians also gained know-how through Pakistan's academic exhanges (later becoming a loggerhead issue between Pakistan and the United States), and from academic exchanges abroad.
 That enabled Iran to secretly establish the critical facilities that could produce weapons-usable material: large uranium enrichment plants and a heavy-water reactor project.

 By the early 2000s, two key clandestine facilities were nearing completion: a uranium enrichment center at Natanz (in central Iran), built to house thousands of centrifuges, and a heavy water production plant alongside a 40 MW heavy-water reactor (IR-40) near Arak.
 These facilities, which had been kept secret from the IAEA, were intended for ostensibly civilian purposes but had clear weapons potential.
 Enrichment at Natanz could yield high-enriched uranium for bombs, while the Arak reactor (once operational) could produce plutonium in its spent fuel, and the heavy water plant would supply the reactor's coolant.
 In August 2002, an exiled Iranian opposition group, the National Council of Resistance of Iran (NCRI), exposed the existence of Natanz and Arak.
 Satellite imagery soon confirmed construction at these sites.
 The revelation that Iran had built major nuclear facilities in secret, without required disclosure to the IAEA, ignited an international crisis and raised questions about the program's true aim.